Grief. Messy, complicated, sad, and absolutely not linear.

 Included in this blog are several books that can help bring up and normalize what is happening.
 Consider reading them prior to sharing a book with your child in order to prepare yourself emotionally, as well as consider potential worldview and religious questions that your child may raise.

 Because children develop rapidly, helping them cope looks different at different ages.
-Here is a developmental, age-appropriate guide to grief behavior in children.
 Grief often can cause regression, so do not be alarmed if your child suddenly fits the description in the age-bracket younger than their chronological age.

 Lifetimes: The Beautiful Way to Explain Death to Children